tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 the application might retain the previous exporter secret until its replay window no longer accepts packets protected with keys derived from that secret, as described in Section 3.3.2 of {{!RFC3711}}.

+Applications may receive data protected under a newly derived exporter secret before notification is delivered; therefore, they should be prepared to explicitly request new keying material if decryption using the previous exporter secret fails.

+The existing exporter interface defined in {{Section 7.5 of TLS}} remains unchanged and continues to operate as specified for connections that do not use Extended Key Update.

 #  Security Considerations